 The Water Technologies and Management program offers several degree tracks for students which include Irrigation Technology, Natural Resources Technology and Management and Watershed Ecology.
 Certificate, Associate in Applied Arts & Sciences Degrees (AAAS), and transfer options are available.

-Irrigation Technology provides practical, cooperative learning experience in both the agriculture and the turf industries.
-The study of irrigation principles and practices, water and energy conservation, pumps, and fluid hydraulics, troubleshooting, and installation prepare students for industry challenges.
+Irrigation Technology provides practical learning experience in both the agriculture and the turf industries.
+The study of irrigation principles and practices, water and energy conservation, pumps, fluid hydraulics, troubleshooting, and installation prepares students for irrigation industry challenges.
 Graduates of the Irrigation Technology program are highly recruited to design, sell, install, operate, maintain, manage, and/or service turf, landscape, and agricultural irrigation systems.
 The Irrigation Technology Degree prepares graduates for highly skilled entry-level positions within the industry and/or transferability to Washington State University.

 Students in the program have the unique opportunity to participate in a paid work experience in spring and summer quarters of the program.
 Approximately half of the courses required for the degree can be taken online.

-The Water Management curriculum is reviewed annually by an advisory board composed of local and regional industry members.
+The Water Technologies & Management curriculum is reviewed annually by an advisory board composed of local and regional industry members.

 Download Program Flyer